Danny Rose (footballer, born 1990): 2019–2021

 In April 2019, he said he was looking forward to ending his football career due to racism in 5 or 6 years.
 Later that month he said he hoped governing bodies would take more action to eradicate racism in football.
 In June he started in the Champions League Final against Liverpool, which Tottenham lost.

 Rose was not included in the Tottenham squad for the 2019 International Champions Cup.
 The club stated that "Danny Rose has been granted additional time off in order to explore prospective opportunities with other clubs."
 However, no move materialised for Rose, and on 10 August 2019 he started in Tottenham's first game of the season, a 3–1 victory against Aston Villa.

 On 30 January 2020, Rose moved clubs for the first time in seven years when he joined Newcastle United on loan for the rest of the season.
 Following his move, Rose criticised Tottenham manager José Mourinho as he felt he was not "given as much of a chance as everybody else in the backline" in the Tottenham squad.
 The loan was later extended to cover the rest of the season following football's suspension due to the COVID-19 pandemic.

 Rose was not allocated a squad number for the season and was omitted from Tottenham's Premier League and Europa League squads, rendering him ineligible for selection by the club in either competition until at least January 2021.
-On 27 May, Tottenham announced the departures of Rose and Paulo Gazzaniga following the conclusion of their contracts.
+On 27 May, Tottenham announced that Rose would leave the club upon the end of the 2020–21 season.

-Watford
+Return to Watford

-On 16 June 2021, Watford announced the free transfer of Rose who signed a two-year contract.
+On 16 June 2021, Watford announced the free transfer of Rose on a two-year contract.
+Rose made just nine appearances for the club during the 2021–22 season, the last of which came in December 2021 during a 3–1 loss to Manchester City.

 On 12 July 2022, Rose was in the starting lineup for Tottenham Hotspur U21 in a friendly match against Enfield Town.
 He had previously asked to appear for Tottenham "one last time" and was granted his wish despite being under contract with Watford for another year.
 He wore his well-known number 3 shirt.
 The match ended 3–2 to Enfield.

-It was also reported that he was desperate to leave Vicarage Road following Watford's relegation to the EFL Championship.
-On 1 September 2022, Watford and Rose agreed a mutual cancellation of his contract.
+It was also reported that he wanted to leave Vicarage Road following Watford's relegation to the EFL Championship.
+On 1 September 2022, Watford terminated Rose's contract by mutual agreement.

+Retirement

+Following his release from Watford, Rose trained with National League York City to regain fitness in early 2023.
+He also worked as a pundit during this period.
+Rose formally announced his retirement from professional football in July 2024.
+Rose had commented earlier in 2019 that he "couldn't wait to retire" because of frustrations with racism in the game.